philanthropy-u/edx-platform/common/djangoapps/mailchimp_pipeline/README.md

 ## 1. Introduction

 Mailchimp gives us the ability to create and manage mailing lists.
-User data is sent added to mailchimp list upon creation of account.
+User data is added to mailchimp list upon creation of account.

 ## 2. Data